d2cio/docs/docs/getting-started/cloud-providers.md

 2. Click **Create policy**
 3. Select **Create Your Own Policy**
 4. Enter a name (e.g. d2c-policy)
 5. You can generate your own policy [here](https://awspolicygen.s3.amazonaws.com).
-Here is a simple example with the regions limit (replace "eu-west-1" with regions you want to use):
+Here is a simple example of the region's limit (replace "eu-west-1" with regions you want to use):

         {
             "Version": "2012-10-17",